Loco moco: Popularity

 This dish was featured on the "Taste of Hawai'i" episode of Girl Meets Hawai'i, a Travel Channel show hosted by Samantha Brown.
-The episode features the dish being served at the popular restaurant, Hawaiian Style Cafe, in Waimea together with the plate lunch, another Hawaiian specialty dish.
+The episode features the dish being served at the Hawaiian Style Cafe in Waimea together with the plate lunch, another Hawaiian specialty dish.

 The loco moco was also featured on a Honolulu-based episode of the Travel Channel show Man v.
 Food (this episode aired in the show's second season).
 The host, Adam Richman, tried the dish at the Hukilau Café, located in nearby Laie.
 Richman also tried an off-the-menu loco moco at a San Francisco eatery called Namu Gaji on his 2014 show, Man Finds Food.
 In 2018, on a different episode of the revived Man v.
 Food, host Casey Webb tried a loaded version of the loco moco at Da Kitchen in Maui.

+Variations may include bacon, ham, Spam, tofu, kalua pork, Portuguese sausage, teriyaki beef, teriyaki chicken, mahi-mahi, shrimp, oysters, and other meats.
+However, the traditional name designation of loco moco applies to hamburger patties only.
+When the protein changes, the name is also changed, as in "Spam loco" or "kalua loco", for example.